Protect Your Child from Medical Errors

 If you have any questions about the directions on your child's medicine labels, ask.
 Medicine labels can be hard to understand.
 For example, ask if 4 doses daily means taking a dose every 6 hours around the clock or just during regular waking hours.

 Ask your pharmacist for the best way to measure your child's liquid medicine.
-You shouldn't use household teaspoons for measuring medications because they often don't hold a true teaspoon of liquid.
+You shouldn't use household teaspoons for measuring medicines because they often don't hold a true teaspoon of liquid.

 About treatment and hospitalization